 secure_file_priv=/path/to/your/desired/directory/

-Setting this to NULL or a directory with weak permissions could pose a security risk.
-Make sure you understand the implications and ensure the directory has proper permissions.
+Setting secure-file-priv to NULL or using a directory with weak permissions can pose a security risk.
+Ensure the directory has proper permissions if changing this setting.

 $ sudo systemctl restart mysql #For MySQL